 Sean pulled up his shirt while screaming.
 The holes weren’t big, but a lot of blood was coming from them.
 Sean was convulsing now.
 The phone slipped out of his hand and fell on the concrete face down. the room was dark again.
 Phil could hear the groaning and wailing.
 And not just from Sean, but from outside.
 It was only then that he covered his ears....

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, QuetzacoatlWrite a Review